April 2026 CMMC Intelligence Report

 POA&M Closure Requirement Post-Assessment

-With C3PAO wait times at 6–9 months, contractors who need Level 2 certification for Q4 2026 or Q1 2027 contract pursuits must initiate C3PAO engagement now.
-A gap assessment first maximizes your readiness before entering the queue.
+With C3PAO wait times at 6-9 months, contractors who need Level 2 certification for Q4 2026 or Q1 2027 contract pursuits must initiate C3PAO engagement now.

-The China-affiliated threat actor Volt Typhoon (Bronze Silhouette) has pivoted targeting in Q1 2026 toward small and mid-size contractors in manufacturing, aerospace components, and engineering — rather than exclusively large defense primes.
-The group's "living off the land" technique uses native Windows tools (WMIC, netsh, PowerShell) rather than custom malware, making it nearly invisible to signature-based detection.
+Nation-state actors - particularly China and Russia affiliated - have shifted tactics toward smaller, sub-tier defense contractors.
+Volt Typhoon (Bronze Silhouette) has pivoted targeting in Q1 2026 toward small and mid-size contractors in manufacturing, aerospace components, and engineering.
+The group's living-off-the-land technique uses native Windows tools (WMIC, netsh, PowerShell) rather than custom malware, making it nearly invisible to signature-based detection.

 | Threat Actor | Attribution | Primary Tactics | Severity |